balderdashy/sails-docs/policies.md

 };
 ```

-the **'authenticated'** value simply runs the logic in the **api/policies/authenticated.js** file.
+The **'authenticated'** value simply runs the logic in the **api/policies/authenticated.js** file.
-This can be anything, but in this case, this logic will make sure a user is in an authenticated
+This can be anything; in this case, this logic will make sure a user is in an authenticated
 session of the appliction.
 It then allows the controller action logic to run.

 Your **api/policies/authenticated.js** file might look like this: